Purandara Dasa

 Purandara Dasa (IAST: Purandara Dāsa; (c.1470 – c.1564) was a composer, singer and a Haridasa philosopher from present-day Karnataka, India.
-He was a follower of Madhvacharya's Dvaita philosophy.
-He was one of the chief founding proponents that shaped modern Carnatic music.
+He was a follower of Madhvacharya's Dvaita philosophy, and one of the chief founding proponents that shaped modern Carnatic music.
 In honor of his contributions to Carnatic music, he is referred to as the Pitamaha (lit. "grandsire") of Carnatic music.
 According to a legend, he is considered as an incarnation of Narada.